JoeyStanley/real/cv.md

 *Professionalization Workshops*
 <ul style = "margin-left: 2em">
-    <li>Conference Presentations and Posters.
-Workshop given by invitation by the Linguistics Club at the University of Georgia.
+    <li>A workshop on preparing conference abstracts.
+Given by invitation by the Linguistics Club at the University of Georgia.
 Athens, GA.
 March 5, 2020.</li>
     <li>Brand Yourself: Boosting Your Online Presence (for linguistics grad students).
 Workshop given by invitation by the University of Georgia Department of Linguistics.
 Athens, GA.
-March 3 & 18, 2020.</li>
+March 3 & 18, 2020.
+        <a href="/downloads/200303-brand-yourself_linguistics.pdf" class="slides" target ="_blank" title="download the handout for this presentation"></a> </li>
     <li>Brand Yourself: Boosting Your Online Presence.
 Workshop given at the University of Georgia as a part of the <a href="http://guides.libs.uga.edu/graduate_research_workshops">Graduate Research Workshop Series</a> sponsored by UGA Libraries.
 Athens, GA.
-September 20 and 26, 2019.</li>
+September 20 and 26, 2019.
+        <a href="/downloads/190920-brand-yourself.pdf" class="slides" target ="_blank" title="download the handout for this presentation"></a> </li>
     <li>How to make an Academic Poster: An Opinionated Tutorial.
 Workshop given to members of the Linguistics Society at UGA and the Linguistics Club.
 Athens, GA.
 September 11, 2019.
         <a href="/downloads/190911-poster_workshop.pdf" class="slides" target ="_blank" title="download the handout for this presentation"></a> </li>
     <li>Brand Yourself: Creating a Digital, Professional Presence.
 Invited workshop at the DigiLab, Main Library, University of Georgia, Athens, GA.
 September 27, 2018.